-- Check the capacity, condition and attachment of lifting equipment (crane, hoists and jacks, including attachments to anchor, fix or support the equipment). - Check the capacity, condition and attachment of accessories for lifting (hooks, slings, shackles and eye bolts for attaching loads to lifting equipment). - Check the capacity, condition and attachment of lifting fixtures on the load. - Check the mass, integrity and stability (e.g. unbalanced or shifting center of gravity) of the load. - Fit drive end and non-drive end transit fittings to single bearing alternators to keep the main rotor in the frame. - Keep the alternator horizontal when lifting. - · Do not use the lifting points fitted to the alternator for lifting a complete generator set. - Do not use the lifting points fitted to the cooler for lifting the alternator or a complete generator set. - Do not remove the lifting label attached to one of the lifting points.
+- Check the capacity, condition and attachment of lifting equipment (crane, hoists and jacks, including attachments to anchor, fix or support the equipment). - Check the capacity, condition and attachment of accessories for lifting (hooks, slings, shackles and eye bolts for attaching loads to lifting equipment). - · Check the capacity, condition and attachment of lifting fixtures on the load. - Check the mass, integrity and stability (e.g. unbalanced or shifting center of gravity) of the load. - Fit drive end and non-drive end transit fittings to single bearing alternators to keep the main rotor in the frame. - Keep the alternator horizontal when lifting. - · Do not use the lifting points fitted to the alternator for lifting a complete generator set. - Do not use the lifting points fitted to the cooler for lifting the alternator or a complete generator set. - Do not remove the lifting label attached to one of the lifting points.

-Lift the alternator by hooks or shackles attached to the lifting points (lugs or eyes) provided.
+Lift the alternator by shackles attached to the lifting points (lugs or eyes) provided.
 A label attached to a lifting point shows the correct lifting arrangement.
-Use chains or lifting straps of appropriate length, and a spreader bar if necessary, to make sure that the chains or lifting straps are vertical when lifting.
-Make sure that the capability of the lifting equipment is sufficient for the alternator mass shown on the label.
+Use chains of sufficient length, and a spreader bar if necessary, to make sure that the chains are vertical when lifting.
+Make sure that the capacity of the lifting equipment is sufficient for the alternator mass shown on the label.

 FIGURE 18.
-LIFTING LABELS
+LIFTING LABEL